MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_03_explore_cond_access.md

 1. You should now be able to access the Azure portal.
 The Azure portal is a Microsoft Azure Management application and therefore requires multi-factor authentication, per the conditional access policy that was created.

 1. Sign out by selecting on the user icon next to the email address on the top right corner of the screen and selecting Sign out.
 Then the close all the browser windows.

+#### Review
+In this demo you walked through the process of setting up a conditional access policy that requires users to go through MFA when they access Microsoft Azure Management cloud application.
+Then, as a user you went through the registration process for MFA and saw the impact of the conditional access policy that required you to use MFA when accessing the Azure portal.